Reggie Bush: 2008 season

 Bush and the New Orleans Saints faced the Tampa Bay Buccaneers to open the 2008 season.
 With Deuce McAllister out due to injury, Bush started the game.
 He showed great improvement early in the season, particularly during Week 3 against the Denver Broncos, in which he had 18 carries for 73 yards and two touchdowns, one touchdown that included a run up the middle, cutting back to the outside for 23 yards.
 He added a second touchdown on a six-yard swing pass from Drew Brees near the goal line.
 Bush ended the game with eleven receptions for 75 yards and one receiving touchdown.
 Since he came into the league, no running back has caught more passes out of the backfield than Bush, who collected 171 receptions in his first two years.
 On October 6, in a home game against the Minnesota Vikings, he returned two punts for touchdowns and nearly had a third, tying an NFL record for single-game punt returns for touchdowns and becoming the 12th player to do so.
 In a home game against the Oakland Raiders on October 12, Bush tied the NFL record for fastest time to his 200th catch, doing so in only 34 games.

 Bush was injured in the October 19 game against the Carolina Panthers.
 He had surgery to repair a torn meniscus in his left knee the next day and was expected to miss the next three to four games.
 Bush returned on November 30 against the Tampa Bay Buccaneers and registered three carries for no yards and five catches for 32 yards in a 23–20 Saints loss.
 However, one week later he was back on track, producing over 100 yards from scrimmage and a touchdown catch in an important 29–25 home win against the division rival Atlanta Falcons to keep the Saints' slim playoff hopes alive.

 On December 11, Bush sprained his medial collateral ligament in his left knee in the Saints' 27–24 overtime loss on the road against the Chicago Bears.
 Although diagnosed as a sprain, given that it was the same knee he had surgery on earlier in the year – and that the Saints were now out of the playoff picture with only two games left in the 2008 season – Bush was placed on injured reserve, ending his season early for the second year in a row.
 He finished the season with 404 rushing yards on 106 carries, 440 yards receiving with 52 receptions and nine total touchdowns, playing in ten games.
+Bush was additionally named First Team All-Pro as a punt returner after finishing the season with 20 punt returns for 270 yards and three touchdowns.

 On January 7, 2009, the New Orleans Saints confirmed that Bush had surgery on his left knee, and would require months of rehabilitation.
 However, Bush was expected to be ready for minicamp in June.